 The board has sole discretion to approve instructional materials for the school district.
-The board delegates its authority to determine which instructional materials will be utilized and purchased by the school district to licensed employees.
-The licensed employees shall work closely together to ensure vertical and horizontal articulation of textbooks in the education program.
+The board delegates this authority to licensed employees to determine which instructional materials, other than textbooks, will be utilized by the school district.
+The Superintendent will provide licensed employees necessary training to ensure selected instructional materials comply with applicable laws.
+All instructional materials are available for review upon request and subject to all applicable laws.